-It is, incidentally, drinking the water flowing from the jug of Aquarius the Water Carrier, but goodness me, that’s so hard to see.
+It is, incidentally, drinking the water flowing from the jug of Aquarius the Water Carrier but goodness me, that’s so hard to see.

 Now that you’ve seen, though with some difficulty, Piscis Austrinus, look ever so slightly to your left, or the southwest.
 You will probably need a star map but try to look for a dot-to-dot long necked bird with trailing legs in flight.

+Have I mentioned that you need a vivid imagination?
 Not easy is it but again with practice it does get a little easier.
 This particular group of stars is called Grus the Crane.
 It was created by Petrus Plancius, I don’t know if I’ve pronounced his name correctly, in the late 1500s.
 He was a famous Dutch astronomer.

-I’ve challenged you with these two groups of stars because I want you to see straight away, they look nothing like the images we see in star atlases or many star maps.
-You’ve got to use your imagination to change crude stick figures into more elaborate creatures that we see in our period drawings but don’t give up, it’s well worth a try and when you eventually do see some of these constellations, it’s one of those, “Ah ha, I can see it,” moments.
+I’ve challenged you with these two groups of stars because I want you to see straight away, they look nothing like the images we see in star atlases or on many star maps.
+You’ve got to use lots of imagination to change crude stick figures into more elaborate creatures that we see in our period drawings but don’t give up, it’s well worth a try and when you eventually do see some of these constellations, it’s one of those, “Ah ha, I can see it,” moments.

+At a distance of 140 light years ago you see this star as it was 140 light years ago.
 You see everything in the sky as it was, not as it is.

 From Achernar continue to your left and drop down to about 35 degrees altitude looking for another bright star.
 It’s actually the second brightest star in the night sky but its low altitude at the moment will dim it by about 50%.
-It is Canopus at about 310 light years.
-It’s 8.5 times the mass of the Sun and 70 times its diameter which makes it a pretty big star.
+It is Canopus at about 310 light years, it’s 8.5 times the mass of the Sun and 70 times its diameter which makes it a pretty big star.
 At about 1,300 times the brightness of the Sun it is the brightest star within 700 light years of us.
 Yet as we look at it, it’s only the second brightest star in the night sky.
 I wonder why?

-Canopus is a fairly famous star.
+Canopus is a fairly famous.
 It was listed by the incredible astronomer Claudius Ptolemy in his Almagest around 150 AD.
 This whole region used to be part of a big constellation called Argo the ship that carried Jason and the Argonauts in search of the Golden Fleece.
 Over the years, astronomers thought it was too big, so they broke it up into four smaller constellations that we have now: Carina the Keel, Vela the Sails, Pyxis the Compass and Puppis the Deck.

-Canopus is now considered the brightest star in Carina the Keel.
+Canopus is now regarded as the brightest star in Carina the Keel.
 The name itself probably dates back to the time of the Trojan Wars, and according to the poems and the stories of the time, it was the name of the ship’s captain.
 Fair enough, we have the ship in the sky, why not have the captain as well?